sailthru/marigold-unity-sdk/README.md

 ## Android Instructions
 1. Go to **File > Build Settings**
 2. Select Android, use Gradle as the build system, and check **Export Project**
-3. Open the exported in Android Studio 3+.
+3. Open the exported in Android Studio.
 Allow Gradle import.
 4. Open up the Android manifest in **/Assets/Plugins/Android/AndroidManifest.xml** and replace all instances of `${applicationId}` with your Package Name.
 5. Update your App's build.gradle to include the following changes: